iuketaylor/effect/04-building-pipelines/README.md

 # Building Pipelines

+Effect pipelines allow for the composition and sequencing of operations on values.

 Effect provides operators like `map`, `flatMap`, and `pipe` to chain Effects together into sequential pipelines.

 ## The Point